The Bob & Tom Show: Health issues and recovery

 On August 21, 2019, Tom underwent a surgical procedure on his right eye for which recovery required continuous bed rest.
 This led to a few days of new broadcasts during which neither original hosts Bob or Tom were present in the studio, rare in the show's long history.

 The show announced on August 16, 2021, that Tom was in the hospital recovering from heart valve replacement surgery and was "doing very well."
 He had been "out on assignment" from the show for several days when Chick, serving as interim host, announced the reason for Tom's absence.
 Doctors had planned to perform a valve repair operation for Tom but determined that a valve replacement "would provide a better long term outcome."
 Tom was expected to return to the air initially from a home studio, but he went instead to the main Bob and Tom studio at WFBQ for the third and fourth hours of the September 13, 2021, show for his first post-surgery appearance.

-During an in-studio appearance on June 7, 2023, Bob announced that he is recovering from stomach and esophagus cancer, first diagnosed two months earlier.
-He underwent radiation treatment and chemotherapy, and he will undergo surgery soon.
-Bob is documenting his cancer journey on a podcast called "The Bob and Cancer Show."
+During an in-studio appearance on June 7, 2023, Bob announced that he was recovering from stomach and esophagus cancer, first diagnosed two months earlier.
+He underwent radiation treatment, chemotherapy, and surgery.
+Bob documented his cancer journey on a podcast called "The Bob and Cancer Show."
+Bob died on April 17, 2026, at 75.

 Over the years, Chick has suffered from angina.
 The show made light of the situation with the comedic song "Ch-Ch-Ch Chick" in 2013, during which Tom is portrayed as showing disinterest as Chick experiences an angina attack.
 Chick's gall bladder was removed in June 2022.